womenwhocoderichmond/chapter-organization/leadership-resources/leadership_overview.md

 **Directors**

-- TODO: Responsible for .... smooth education. (one one off a quarte & several communities a month)
+- Responsible for community and network technology events
-    - Insuring teams have enough bandwidth & gauging lead investment
+    - Insuring teams have enough bandwidth (2-3 leads each) & gauging lead investment
     - Schedule meetups
     - Attend newly created meetups for leadership support & one off events
     - Keep backalog of events and source one-offs/hackathon events
     - Grow communites as bandwidth is satisfied
+    - Maintain github organization
+    - Help generate new events and communities

 **Community Leads**

-TODO: responsible for coordinating rercurring meetups around specific technology topic.
+- responsible for coordinating rercurring meetups around specific technology topic.
-- Help ensure Communities have to have at least 2 leads, grow to 3 leads.
-- Leads facilitate scheduling with director on a quarterly basis (can be one event a quarter, a month, a week etc)
+    - Leads facilitate scheduling with the education directors on a quarterly basis (can be one event a quarter, a month, a week etc)
     - Set direction for your community.
 Take a look at our [event inspiration ](event-inspiration.md) for ideas on types of events your community could have (eel free to mix it up!).
     - Send directors details (Dates, Space, event details) of upcoming meetups in a timley manor (3 months out).
 Review the [playbook](event-playbook.md) for gudiance on how to approach coordinating meetups.
     - Share pictures / blurbs for social
     - Maintain github repos for community

 **One Off leads**

-TODO: responsible for coordinating one off technical meetups as badnwidth and speaker/content availbility allow.
+- Rsponsible for coordinating one off technical meetups as badnwidth and speaker/content availbility allow.
     - Leads should be actively monitoring the one-off backlog for potential events
     - Send directors details (Dates, Space, event details) of upcoming meetups in a timley manor (3 months out).
 Review the [playbook](event-playbook.md) for gudiance on how to approach coordinating meetups.
     - Share pictures / blurbs for social
     - Share code/ resources on github when needed

 ### Network Roles & Responsibilities
 ---

 **Directors**

-Check in with leads on content and networking
-Grow partnerships: update partnerships log
+- Responsible for network events and community building
+    - Develope backlog of partner orginizations interested in host and sponsor opportunities
+    - grow richmond community participation
+    - coordinate content and netowrk leads

 **Content Lead**

-TODO: repsonsbile for sharing wwcode mission and values and creating presence in richmond and beyon
+- Repsonsbile for sharing wwcode mission and values and creating presence in richmond and beyon
     - Strong understanding of the WWCode core values and mision.
     - Manage Social Media precesne, Email, Blog Posts, meeting minutes?.
     - Strong communication skills

-**Leads**

-Brews && Broads; Donuts as examples - two per quarter Dates, Space, Sponsor determined 3 months in advance and sent to director
+**Network Leads**

+- Responsible for networking and larger community building evens
+    - Leads should be actively monitoring the backlog for potential events
+    - Send directors details (Dates, Space, event details) of upcoming meetups in a timley manor (3 months out).
+Review the [playbook](event-playbook.md) for gudiance on how to approach coordinating meetups.
+    - Share pictures / blurbs for social